mozbeel/iLuma/README.md

 ## Contributing

-Contributions are welcome!
-Please see the CONTRIBUTING.md for guidelines. (not yet)
+Contributions are not wished right now.
+I want to get the base of the code done, maybe then I'll accept contributions.
+Reports of issues in early development are needed!

 ## License